awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon.md

 ## Troubleshooting<a name="infineon-troubleshooting"></a>

 If you haven't already, be sure to configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
-See [First Steps](freertos-prereqs.md) for instructions\.
+See [First steps](freertos-prereqs.md) for instructions\.

-For general troubleshooting information about Getting Started with FreeRTOS, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.
+For general troubleshooting information about Getting Started with FreeRTOS, see [Troubleshooting getting started](gsg-troubleshooting.md)\.